BrownizzzTheBrownie/DoomRooms-Project/README.md

 - Do the basic entiies => basic smiler for now with no a proper behavior
 - Implement a basic sanity bar => base finished with item n°1 - Almond Water
 - Make a PDA (idk how, for now I remove PDA until I figured out how to make my own)
+- Implement a new Inventory system => Guess not since gearbox include what I need so...

 #Progression